-Let's say that you run A/B testing on your homepage's font, text size, menu titles, links, and the positioning of the call-to-action button.
+Let's say that you run A/B testing on your homepage's font, text size, menu titles, links, and the positioning of the custom signup form.
 You test these elements 2 or 3 at a time so you don't have too many unknowns interacting with each other.

 When the test is done, you find that changing the latter 3 elements increases conversions by 6% each.
 Your web designer implements those changes in less than an hour, and when they’re finished, you have a shot at bringing in 18% more revenue than you did before.